USAR-Development/Engine-Changelog/README.md

 # Farewell
 Time has come for me to say goodbye to USAR fully.
+I've spent 4 years with the group and it only took a few thousand uniform Id changes, game updates, and permission changes for me to take my leave.
 It's a mix of really enjoying my time with the community and also regretting having spent so much time that didn't lead to much besides that simple enjoyment and seeing people use the things that I worked on.
 I wish nothing but the best for the group.
 I want to see it succeed, continue to grow, and become a better version of itself every day with all of the effort that every person puts in.

 ### **To everyone who enjoys USAR:**